-Zollinger-Ellison syndrome may occur at any time in life, but people usually find out they're affected between ages 20 and 60.
-Medications to reduce stomach acid and heal the ulcers are the usual treatment.
+Zollinger-Ellison syndrome may occur at any time in life.
+However, people usually find out they have it sometime between ages 20 and 60.
+Medicines to cut down stomach acid and heal the ulcers are the usual treatment.
 Some people also may need surgery to remove tumors.

-Signs and symptoms of Zollinger-Ellison syndrome may include:
+Symptoms of Zollinger-Ellison syndrome may include:

-- Acid reflux and heartburn
+- Acid reflux and heartburn.

-- Nausea and vomiting
+- Nausea and vomiting.

-- Bleeding in your digestive tract
+- Bleeding in your digestive tract.

 When to see a doctor

-Tell your doctor if you've used over-the-counter acid-reducing medications such as omeprazole (Prilosec, Zegerid), cimetidine (Tagamet HB) or famotidine (Pepcid AC) for long periods of time.
-These medications may mask your symptoms, which could delay your diagnosis.
+Tell your provider if you've been using nonprescription medicines to reduce stomach acid.
+These include omeprazole (Prilosec, Zegerid), cimetidine (Tagamet HB) or famotidine (Pepcid AC).
+These medicines may mask your symptoms, which could delay your diagnosis.

-The exact cause of Zollinger-Ellison syndrome remains unknown.
-But the sequence of events that occurs in Zollinger-Ellison syndrome is clear.
-The syndrome begins when one or more tumors (gastrinomas) form in your pancreas or a part of your small intestine called the duodenum.
+The exact cause of Zollinger-Ellison syndrome isn't known.
+But the pattern of events that occurs in Zollinger-Ellison syndrome typically follows the same sequence.
+The syndrome begins when one or more tumors form in your pancreas or a part of your small intestine called the duodenum.
 The duodenum is the section connected to your stomach.
-Sometimes the tumors form at other sites such as the lymph nodes adjacent to your pancreas.
+Sometimes the tumors form at other sites, such as the lymph nodes next to your pancreas.

 The tumors that occur with Zollinger-Ellison syndrome are made up of cells that secrete large amounts of the hormone gastrin.
 For this reason, they are sometimes referred to as gastrinomas.
 Increased gastrin causes the stomach to make far too much acid.
 The excess acid then leads to peptic ulcers and sometimes to diarrhea.

-Besides causing excess acid production, the tumors are often cancerous (malignant).
+Besides causing excess acid production, the tumors are often cancerous.
 Although the tumors tend to grow slowly, the cancer can spread elsewhere — most commonly to nearby lymph nodes or your liver.

 Association with MEN 1

-About 25% of people who have gastrinomas have them as part of Men 1.
-They may also have tumors in the pancreas and other organs.
+About 25% of people who have gastrinomas have them as part of MEN 1.
+They also may have tumors in the pancreas and other organs.